IgorMeloS/OMxPSG-T-Shirt-Classification/README.md

-# OM x PSG T-Shirt Detection
+# OM x PSG T-Shirt Recognition

 ## Overview

-This project intends to build three different approaches for object recognition.
-The objects to be recognized are football jerseys (t-shirts) of the two most popular French teams, the Olympique de Marseille and the Paris Saint-Germain.
+This project intends to build three different approaches for object detection.
+The objects to be detected are football jerseys (t-shirts) of the two most popular French teams, the Olympique de Marseille and the Paris Saint-Germain.

+**About the project**: The idea behind this project started with my training on Computer Vision (CV).
+In the beginning of my Artificial Intelligence journey, I wanted deploy a model of Convolutional Neural Network to predict images from the both French teams.
+But, in this moment, I didn't have enough knowledge about CV.
+I’ve postulated for a job, to work with CV and, I presented this idea as personal project.
+The experience was a little bite different I had imagined.
+When I was asked about image pre-processing, about labelization and especially if, my model was capable to detect object with video stream, I didn’t have the responses.

+After this experience, I was demotivated (I imagined that the classification model was enough), but decided to do a deep formation on CV and fill the empty blanks.
+During this process, I've studied many aspects about image preprocessing, CNN architectures (for classification and detection tasks) and OpenCV skills.
+The results presented here is the reward of part of my studies.

 The approaches that will be considered in this project are: Viola Jones algorithm and CNN (Convolutional Neural Network), SSD (Single Short Object Detection) and YOLO (You Only Look Once).
 Each of them can be found in the follows folders.